My ECO STORIES with Kresse Wesling MBE

 What advice would you give to someone starting a responsible brand?

-Ah - I have given this a lot of thought and even wrote a blog about it!
+Ah - I have given this much thought and even wrote a blog about it!

 Which item in your wardrobe is the most important to you?
 (An item that is the most meaningful to you)